kazurayam/unittest-helper/docs/index.md

     [test_toHomeRelativeString_simple] ~/github/unittest-helper/lib

-### You should create a Factory class for your customized TestOutputOrganizer
+### Example10 Factory class to create customized TestOutputOrganizer

 It is a good practice for you to create a factory class that creates an instance of `TestOutputOrganizer` with customized parameter values.
 See the following example.